President: Revell Allen

 Cynthia Watters

 Cynthia was a librarian in Vermont for many years—first as a regional librarian for the VT Dept. of Libraries (her region included Middlebury) and then as a catalog librarian at Middlebury College—until her retirement several years ago.
 She has always been committed to public libraries and served on the Ilsley Board of Trustees for a term in the late 1970’s.
-Shortly after she retired she accepted an invitation to serve as Treasurer for the Friends of the Ilsley Library and has been happily overseeing their funds ever since.
+Shortly after she retired she accepted an invitation to serve as Treasurer for the Friends of the Ilsley Library and enjoyed this position until spring 2025.

 Sheila House